tweedegolf/tweedegolf.github.io/_drafts/vr-on-the-web.md

 it would be well suited for making VR more mainstream.
 As it happens, [WebVR] is actually well on it's way to make it into some browsers.
 While currently only available in preview versions of some browsers, it does have definite potential.
+Since the [first time we looked at WebVR] a lot of progress has been made by browser vendors to support virtual reality!

 Imagine browsing the web and being able to quickly jump into VR to view that new property development.
 Or taking a look around that couch before buying it.